Hiring a car and driving around Poland is the best way to travel independently.

 There has been a substantial increase in the number of cars on Polish roads.
-And yes, Polish roads are generally of a very poor quality however the major highways tend to be in good condition and maintained.
+While the major highways in Poland are in good condition and well maintained, it's the rural roads you need to be aware of.

 Check that your rental car has a warning triangle, fire extinguisher and reflective jacket.
-Hefty on the spot fines can be issued if you do not have these essential items with you.
+Hefty on-the-spot fines can be issued if you do not have these essential items with you in the car.

 Expect delays - long delays - during summer on the roads leading to the major tourist destinations, like Gdansk, Zakopane or Lake district.

-If you have valuables in your car, do take them with you, or park in paid guarded lots to be sure they are safe.
-There are many cases of breaking into cars, especially in most popular summer resorts, like Gdansk or Sopot.
+If you have valuables in your car, take them with you, or park in paid guarded lots to be sure your belongings are safe.
+Car theft and break ins have been reported at popular summer destinations such as Gdansk or Sopot.

-There had been cases of vehicles with foreign number plates being stopped by gangs posing as policemen, particularly in rural and tourist areas such as the Polish lake district, but fortunately not recently.
+Be aware there have been cases where vehicles with foreign number plates are stopped by gangs posing as policemen, particularly in rural and tourist areas such as the Polish lake district.
+Ask for identification or to see an official badge if you are unsure.

-Never drink and drive in Poland!
+Never drink and drive in Poland.
 There is zero tolerance for driving under the influence of alcohol.
-The blood alcohol limit while driving is 0.02.
-If you drive and have been drinking (even 1 unit of alcohol) you can be charged.
-Offenders can be imprisoned for up to two years.
-Alcohol consumption is frequently a contributing factor in accidents.
+The blood alcohol limit while driving is 0.02% BAC.
+If you drive and have been drinking (even one unit of alcohol) you can be charged.
+Offenders can be imprisoned for up to two years if they are found with 0.05% BAC.
+Alcohol consumption is frequently a contributing factor in accidents, so if you're drinking, get yourself a plan B to get back to your accommodation safely.

 If an accident results in injury or death, penalties for drivers involved are severe, and can include imprisonment from six months to eight years or, in the case of drivers under the influence of alcohol or drugs, up to twelve years.